 - You can troubleshoot the issues based on the causes and run a precheck again.

 - If you do not need to troubleshoot the issues, you can ignore failed items and run a precheck again.

 - Close the Precheck dialog box after the The precheck is passed. message is displayed in the Precheck dialog box.
 Then, the data synchronization task starts.

-- Wait until initial synchronization is completed and the data synchronization task
+- Wait until initial synchronization is complete and the data synchronization task enters

 the Synchronizing state.
 Note You can view the state of the data synchronization task on the Synchronization Tasks page.